baboons/samba4-gaps/README.md

 Google Apps Password Sync for Samba4
 ===========

-Reads from your Samba4 AD and updates passwords in Google Apps in SHA1 format.
-Note that this solution requires you to enable plaintext passwords:
+Reads from your Samba4 AD and updates passwords in Google Apps Note that this solution requires you to enable "password hash userPassword schemes = CryptSHA256 CryptSHA512" in smb.conf

-samba-tool domain passwordsettings set --store-plaintext=on

-Also you will have to use "Store passwords using reversible encryption" for each users.
-This can be enabled with MS Active Directory snap in tool from Windows.

 Python Dependencies
 ===========